1. Review degree requirements with graduate advisor. Check credit hours and language requirements.

 If you graduate in fall or summer, you may participate in the graduate programs recognition/hooding ceremony and/or the unified commencement the following spring.

 The Registrar's Office distributes diplomas.
 Diplomas are not available until after the degree is conferred.
-Because there is no commencement in August or December, graduates complete a diploma/in absentia form to obtain their diploma.
+Because there is no commencement in August or December, graduates complete the appropriate section of the Application for Degree to obtain their diploma.
 Students may opt to 1) pick up their diploma, 2) have the diploma mailed, or 3) request that the diploma be held by the Registrar's Office until commencement.
-May graduates complete the in absentia form only if they do not intend to participate in commencement.
+May graduates complete the mail diploma section of the Application for Degree only if they do not intend to participate in commencement.
 Diplomas will be distributed after the unified ceremony on Saturday.

-To assist the Graduate Programs office in providing you with important information, your current, valid mailing address and a current email address should be on file with this office.
-This information should be included on the diploma form and exit form.
-These forms are required to complete the application for degree process.
-The forms can be obtained from the Graduate Programs office in the School of Liberal Arts, Newcomb Hall, Room 102.
+To assist the Graduate Programs office in providing you with important information, your current email address should be on file with this office.
+This information should be included on the Application for Degree available in "Forms Required for Graduation" section below.
 The information on the commencement form is also provided to the University Registrar for mailing your diploma if you wish it to be mailed to you.
 An acceptable mailing address, not a post office box number, must be provided on this form.
 The address can be used by all university offices to provide you with information about graduation.

 Students who wish to graduate must complete an application for degree.
 Applications for degree must be filed for the current term.
 Applications filed in previous terms are not valid.
 (Should you not graduate when expected, it is your responsibility to complete another degree application.)